lclarte/gcm-rust/README.md

 # Testing

-To make sure things are working, run
+To make sure the module is correctly loaded, run
 ```
 >>> import gcmpyo3
 >>> gcmpyo3.test()